 Four Wick free throws and a McIlroy layup brought the Bulldogs to within one, 48-47, with only 4:31 to play in the fourth.
 Despite the strong push, the Regals would be too much to overcome as they scored 15 of the final 23 to eliminate the Bulldogs.

 Wick had a team-high 20 points and a joint game-high 12 rebounds.
-She went 10-of-13 from the line but the rest of the team combined for a 5-for-11 mark which hurt the Bulldogs as they got eight more free throw attempts and lost by eight.
-McIlroy performed admirably in her first road postseason game, scoring 16 points, dishing six assists, and grabbing four rebounds.
+She went 10-of-13 from the line but the rest of the team combined for a 5-for-11 mark, which hurt the Bulldogs as they got eight more free throw attempts and lost by eight.
+McIlroy performed admirably in her first road postseason game, scoring 16 points, dishing out six assists, and grabbing four rebounds.

 Notably this season the Bulldogs had two new 1,000-point scorers with Zorich and Wick reaching the milestone.
-Head coach Rich Murphy also won his 300th career game during Redlands' SCIAC First Round win over Chapman University earlier this week.
+Head coach Rich Murphy also won his 300th career game during Redlands' SCIAC Tournament First Round win over Chapman University earlier this week.

 Team wise their 78.2 percent mark from the free throw line is the new program single-season record.
-They also set the new highest scoring average at 73.0 points per game.
+They also set the program's new highest scoring average at 73.0 points per game.